Alejogb1/job-board/blog-data/618-lab-word-frequencies-python-text-processing.md

 print(frequencies)
 ```

-Alright this one looks different huh I replaced the `string.punctuation` part with a regex.
+Alright this one looks different right I replaced the `string.punctuation` part with a regex.
 The line `re.sub(r'[^a-z\s]', '', text)` uses a regular expression to keep only lowercase letters and spaces in the text. everything else is removed this gives you a more robust way to handle all kinds of input including weird emojis unicode symbols and whatnot which you may encounter on text from the wild.

 Now what about more complex scenarios? you will want to be familiar with nltk specifically its tokenizers if you want to do advanced processing you can use it to deal with things like stemming lemmatization and stop words but that is beyond this question for the purpose of this I am just covering the basics